From BR Bullpen

 The brother of Rene Lachemann and Bill Lachemann, Marcel Lachemann attended Susan Miller Dorsey High School where he got several offers from major league scouts but he turned them down and went to the University of Southern California, where he won the 1961 College World Series.
 While with USC, he hurt his arm and began throwing sidearm.

 In 1967, he was back to AA in Birmingham but struggled.
-In 35 games, his ERA was 4.57 in a pitcher-friendly ERA (3.02 league ERA).
+In 35 games, his ERA was 4.57 in a pitcher-friendly era (3.02 league ERA).
 In 63 innings, he allowed 62 hits and 29 walks.
 He began 1968 with Birmingham, where he completely dominated.
 In 22 games covering 45 innings, his ERA was 0.80.
 He was promoted to Vancouver, where his ERA was 2.73 in 14 games (33 innings).

 Lachemann began 1970 with Iowa as the team’s #1 reliever.
-After 11 games, over which he was involved in nine decisions (3-2 record with four saves) with a 2.45 ERA, Lachemann was called up by the A’s in May.
+After 11 games, over which he was involved in nine decisions (3-2 record with 4 saves) with a 2.45 ERA, Lachemann was called up by the A’s in May.
 He became part of a very solid group of relievers, led by Jim "Mudcat" Grant, along with Paul Lindblad and Bob Locker (the whole relief group would show a 2.55 ERA).
-As for Lachemann, he pitched in 41 games, splitting his six decisions to go with three saves, with a nice 2.78 ERA.
+As for Lachemann, he pitched in 41 games, splitting his six decisions to go with 3 saves, with a nice 2.78 ERA.

 He began 1971 with Oakland at last, but Lachemann couldn't enjoy the moment very long.
 He pitched only one game before being sent down to AAA, never to be back in the big leagues again (as a player).
 He was Iowa's closer in 1971, leading the team in games (43) and saves (11), while showing a team-best 3.04 ERA.
 He was 9th in the 1971 American Association in pitching appearances and tied Dennis Higgins and Aurelio Monteagudo for second in saves, 7 back of Garland Shifflett.

 In 1982, he joined the California Angels organization as a roving pitching coach for two seasons.
-He then became the Angels’ pitching coach from 1984 to 1992.
+He then became the Angels' pitching coach from 1984 to 1992.
 In 1993, he became the Florida Marlins' first-ever pitching coach, under the managership of his brother, Rene Lachemann.
-He would remain in that position until May 1994, leaving the Marlins to become the Angels manager.
-In 1995, he led them to a tie with the Seattle Mariners for the top spot in the AL West, but lost the tie-breaker due to the pitching of Randy Johnson.
-He resigned in May 1996 but remained in the coaching staff as the pitching coach until 1998.
+He remained in that position until May 1994, leaving the Marlins to become the Angels manager.
+In 1995, he led them to a tie with the Seattle Mariners for the top spot in the AL West, but lost the one-game playoff due to the pitching of Randy Johnson.
+He resigned in May 1996 but remained on the coaching staff as the pitching coach until 1998.
 After a year off, he was back as a pitching coach, this time with the Colorado Rockies, a position he held for two seasons in 2000 and 2001.
 He remained in the organization until the end of 2011, at what time he had become a special assistant to the GM.
 After the 2011 season, he resigned, citing differences in philosophies.
-Within weeks, he was hired by the Los Angeles Angels as a special assistant to GM Jerry DiPoto.
+Within weeks, he was hired by the Los Angeles Angels of Anaheim as a special assistant to GM Jerry DiPoto.

 Marcel Lachemann was also involved internationally.
 He coached for Team USA in the 1999 Pan American Games and 2006 World Baseball Classic.
 He remained with them for the 2007 Baseball World Cup.
 They won Gold, their first Gold in a Baseball World Cup in which Cuba participated.
 He was pitching coach with Team USA for the 2008 Olympics, when they won Bronze.
 He coached for the USA in the 2009 World Baseball Classic and was Team USA's bullpen coach in the 2013 World Baseball Classic